domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Life is nothing but a competition to be the criminal rather than the victim. --Bertrand Russell, British Philosopher

 One of the symptoms of an approaching nervous breakdown is the belief that one's work is terribly important. --Bertrand Russell, British Philosopher

+Pilate saith unto him, What is truth?
+And when he had said this, he went out again unto the Jews, and saith unto them, I find in him no fault at all. --The Bible, John 18:38

+The only thing he said was that among human vices he considered cowardice one of the first. --Mikhail Bulgakov, The Master and Margarita

+The horror!
+The horror! --Joseph Conrad, Heart of Darkness